Katie Eichele, Director, M.S.

 Direct Line: (612) 624-0630

-Elaine (she/her) is responsible for providing direct service and outreach to clients at Aurora with a focus on providing awareness and victim services to underserved/marginalized communities on campus.
-This includes providing outreach, building relationships, and creating innovative direct service solutions in order to promote inclusion, equity, and diversity.
-She also co-facilitates cultural and identity-specific support groups and provides supervision for student staff and volunteers.
+Elaine (she/her) is responsible for providing direct services, legal advocacy, and outreach to clients at Aurora and overseeing the Direct Service Advocate volunteers.
+This includes providing outreach, building relationships, and creating innovative direct service solutions in order to promote safety for all.
+She also co-facilitates support groups and provides supervision for student staff and volunteers.

 Elaine is bilingual in Hmong and English and has a background working with individuals and families experiencing violence.
 Her previous work includes crisis support, legal advocacy regarding protective orders, and collaborating on support initiatives geared towards immigrant/refugee communities.